jmorris-uk/openmc_workshop/README.md

 - Try editing ```1_example_isotope_plot.py``` so that it plots tritium production or neutron multiplication for all the stable isotopes.

-Elemental properties can also be found with OpenMc.
+Elemental properties can also be found with OpenMC.
 Try opening the script and then plotting tritium production and neutron multiplication using the ```2_example_element_plot.py``` script

 ```atom 2_example_element_plot.py```

 ```python3 2_example_element_plot.py```

-A nice feature of OpenMc is that is can plot cross sections for more complete materials made from combinations of isotopes.
+A nice feature of OpenMC is that it can plot cross sections for more complete materials made from combinations of isotopes.
 Open the next example python script and edit the script so that it can plot the tritium production and use this to identify the best elements for tritium production and neutron production.
 Why we might want to avoid some of these elements?

 ```atom 3_example_material_plot.py```